 Preggio holds a popular chestnut festival in the third weekend of October, people come from far away and the hilltop village operates a bus service from a car park below.

-Montone Film Festival (mid July)
+Umbria Film Festival (mid July)

-The Montone Film Festival is a very popular and successful film festival operating for a few days every July, there is usually a clash with the start of this festival and Umbria Jazz.
+The Umbria Film Festival is a very popular and successful film festival operating for a few days every July, there is usually a clash with the start of this festival and Umbria Jazz.
 The setting is the small but beautiful medieval hilltop town of Montone.
 Many films are shown in the town’s atmospheric piazza.
 The festival is a week of screenings, workshops and forums.
-It is attended by directors and actors including in previous years Colin Firth, Terry Gillam and Ralph Fiennes.
+It is attended by directors and actors including in previous years Colin Firth, Terry Gilliam and Ralph Fiennes.